turbot/steampipe-plugin-aws/docs/tables/aws_codeartifact_domain.md

   );
 ```

-### Get S3 bucket details associated to the domain
+### Get S3 bucket details associated with each domain

 ```sql
 select